Scientists identify hidden landslides beneath Scottish lochs

 Researchers at BGS in Edinburgh and the Scottish Association for Marine Science (SAMS) in Oban are helping to understand landslide characteristics that have never been compiled into a single study for UK waters before.

 By analysing survey data, using sonar technology to map the sea floor, they have discovered evidence of at least fourteen submarine landslides occurring at five loch locations off the Scottish coast.

 The data shows that Loch Eriboll, Little Loch Broom, Sound of Mull, Firth of Lorn, and Holy Loch, opposite the mouth of the Clyde estuary, have all been subject to underwater landslides.

 Scientists don’t yet understand when these landslides occurred at these locations or how they were triggered.

 According to the study, initial assessments of the scars and deposits on surrounding areas of the seafloor, show little evidence of any modification.

-It could suggest that most, if not all of the landslides, date back to the Holocene – the name given to the last 11,700 years, since the end of the last major ‘ice age’.
+It could suggest that most, if not all of the landslides, date back to the Holocene, which is the name given to the last 11 700 years, since the end of the last major ‘ice age’.
 In geological terms, it is an era that is still young.